-Braille, e-text, and other formats are available for students with vision impairments.
+Braille, electronic text, and other formats are available for students with vision impairments.

 If a student is authorized for an auditory form of a test, the DSPS Alternate Media Specialist typically will need an accessible electronic version of the test.
-When testing and class materials are designed with access in mind (see Using Universal Design for Learning Principles in Instruction, page 22), the provision of alternate media formats is simplified and everyone benefits.
-The DSPS Alternate Media Specialist is the campus resource to assist faculty in providing their educational materials and tests in accessible formats.
+When testing and class materials are designed with access in mind (see Using Universal Design for Learning Principles in Instruction, page 21), the provision of alternate media formats is simplified and everyone benefits.
+The DSPS Alternate Media Specialist is the campus resource to assist faculty in providing their educational materials and tests in accessible formats for DSPS students.